401(k) Plans for Small Businesses

 Form 8955-SSA – Form 8955-SSA – Annual Registration Statement Identifying Separated Participants with Deferred Vested Benefits, is used to report separated participants with deferred vested benefits.
 It is filed with the IRS.
 The information reported is generally given to the Social Security Administration who provides the reported information to the participants when they file for Social Security benefits.

-Distributing Plan Benefits – Benefits in a 401(k) plan are dependent on a participant’s account balance at the time of distribution.
+Distributing Plan Benefits – The amount of benefits in a 401(k) plan is dependent on a participant’s account balance at the time of distribution.

-When participants are eligible to receive a distribution, they typically can elect to:
+When participants are eligible to receive a distribution, 401(k) plans typically provide that participants can elect to:

 - Take a lump sum distribution of their account,